vincenzooo/EA/README.md

 	Thickness(A)	Material
 	0	a-Si
+	200	Pt
+	100     a-C
 	..

-from substrate (thickness 0) to top layer.
+layers are listed from substrate (thickness 0) to top layer.
 Material is a string indicating a file with optical constants, corresponding DABAX format (text file with extension .nk) in a folder internal_data\nk.dir
     Limitation: in this version accept at most 2 materials (+substrate) and always